WebAssembly/spec/spectec/test-prose/TEST.md

   a.
 Trap.
 14. If instr_u1 is of the case REF.ARRAY_ADDR, then:
   a.
 Let (REF.ARRAY_ADDR a_1) be instr_u1.
   b.
-If instr_u0 is not of the case REF.ARRAY_ADDR, then:
+If instr_u0 is of the case REF.ARRAY_ADDR, then:
-    1) Do nothing.
-  c.
-Else:
     1) If ((a_1 < |$arrayinst(z)|) and ((i_1 + n) > |$arrayinst(z)[a_1].FIELDS|)), then:
       a) Trap.
     2) Let (REF.ARRAY_ADDR a_2) be instr_u0.